koooo-142857/E155_Random_Clock/docs/documentation.md

 title: Documentation
 permalink: /doc/
 ---
-This page comtains the high level schematics of the Random Clock project at the surface level.
+This page contains the high level schematics of the Random Clock project at the surface level.
 For in-depth explanation of each sub module, use the Design tab.

 # Schematics
 <!-- Include images of the schematics for your system.
 They should follow best practices for schematic drawings with all parts and pins clearly labeled.
 You may draw your schematics either with a software tool or neatly by hand. -->